Weekend Getaways From Bangalore for Couples

 Day 2:

-- Take a short drive to Srirangapatna and explore Tipu Sultan’s Summer Palace, the fort and the Ranganathaswamy Temple.
+- Take a short drive to Srirangapatna and explore Tipu Sultan’s Summer Palace and the fort.

 - Have lunch at a local eatery before driving back to Bangalore.